-How Do Air Purifiers Work?
+How Do Air Purifiers Improve Indoor Air Quality?

-4 Advantages of an Air Purifier
+4 Benefits of an Air Purifier

-1. Decreases Allergy and Asthma Triggers
+1. Reduces Allergy and Asthma Triggers

 - Volatile organic compounds, including cleaners, air fresheners and personal care products

-- Dry throat, eyes, nose or skin
+- Itchy throat, eyes, nose or skin

 - Sneezing and coughing